The pursuit of a career in diagnostic medical sonography begins with the successful completion of an ultrasound technician training program.

 The training program allows students to learn the theory and practice of sonography in the classroom, laboratory and during clinical rotations.
 There is also ultrasound training in the form of professional development so that practicing sonographers can upgrade their skills and further specialize.

-Choosing Your Ultrasound Technician Training Program
+Choosing Your Sonography Program

 Coursework Expectations